 The Zion Traverse, or Trans-Zion Trek (TZT) is a multi-day backpacking route across Zion National Park.
 In a park known for intense crowding, the Zion Traverse offers relative solitude as it meanders through a series of canyons, meadows, and ridge lines, providing expansive views of the rock structures formed of the red and white sandstone cliffs.

-Given its increasingly popularity of Zion National Park in recent years, advanced reservations are recommended for the three backcountry camping areas located along the length of the trail, though all sections of the traverse can be day-hiked without a permit.
+Given the increasingly popularity of Zion National Park in recent years, advanced reservations are recommended for the three backcountry camping areas located along the length of the trail, though all sections of the traverse can be day-hiked without a permit.

 Route Planning and Logistics for the Zion Traverse